SamG101-Developer/Strict-Python/README.md

 - Type checking on function parameters -> checked against annotations
 - Type checking on function return value -> checked against annotation
 - Type checking on attributes being set -> checked against annotation
+- All parameters and return types are required
 - All attributes must be declared at the top of the class with their associated type
 - Attributes defined as a typing.Final[T] are not modifiable, except from the constructor
 - Access modifiers are enforced via naming conventions (\_protected, \_\_private)